 4. Physical abuse, threats of physical abuse, and/or other conduct which threatens or endangers the health or safety of any person.

 5. Illegal use, possession or distribution of alcohol or any controlled substance on University premises or at University sponsored events.

 6. Attempted or actual theft of and/or damage to property of WGU or property of a member of the WGU community.

 7. Failure to comply with directions of WGU officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.

-8. Failure to conform to the standards of professional conduct outlined in the Teachers College Code of Ethics, Professional Behaviors and Dispositions, the WGU Nursing Programs Standards of Professional Conduct and Process for Dispositional Disciplinary Ac..., and similar standards of professional conduct associated with other WGU field experience programs.
+8. Failure to conform to the standards of professional conduct outlined in the Teachers College Code of Ethics, Professional Behaviors and Dispositions, the CHP Code of Professional Conduct and Dispositions, the CHP Nursing Code of Professional Conduct and Dispositions, and similar standards of professional conduct associated with other WGU field experience programs.

 9. Violation of any WGU policy.

 10. Violation of any federal, state or local law.